LaboratoryOfPlasmaPhysics/PLASMAG/docs/contributing.rst

 1. Prepare the JSON Configuration for the SPICE Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each SPICE module is defined in a JSON file, which outlines the circuit
+Each SPICE module is defined in a JSON file ``/data/SPICE.json``, which outlines the circuit
 characteristics along with associated parameters and calculation
 strategies.
 Here are the steps to prepare this file:

-1. **Module Key Creation:** Add a new key in the JSON file (e.g.,
+1. **Module Key Creation:** Add a new key/circuit in the JSON file (e.g.,
    **spice_new_model**) that will act as a unique identifier for the new
    module.